Relief, Clarity and Personal Growth

 Once you are feeling better and have the confidence to go forward, you are always welcome to have a “booster” session when you may need to help you continue to go forward.

-Before your first appointment, you’ll be asked to complete a short Client Intake form and Service Agreement form online.
+Before your first appointment, you’ll be asked to complete a short Client Intake form and Service Agreement form online (usually when booking your first session).
 Consent forms help explain things like privacy, confidentiality, and how your information is managed.
 You are more than welcome to ask any questions about these forms if you need any clarification or you have any concerns.

 Some people find it helpful to write down any questions or key things they would like to share, before the session to bring in.
 If you are not exactly sure what you want to get out of therapy yet, that’s completely ok!
 I will work with you to explore and clarify your goals together.